You have been to the driving range a few times and borrowed some beater clubs from the used bin.

 Short irons are eight iron, nine iron and pitching wedge.
-These irons have the most loft and are generally the easiest to hit out of all the irons.
+These golf clubs have the most loft and are generally the easiest to hit out of all the irons.

 Irons come with either graphite or steel shafts and in different flexes ranging from ladies’ flex to extra stiff.
 Knowing what shaft material and flex is right for your swing is paramount.